Hiking the Inca Trail to Machu Picchu

 BUT, to our disappointment, the weather was not cooperating and handed us heavy clouds and terrible visibility.
 Umberto was quick to say, “Just wait 10 more minutes, you’ll see”.

-Reflecting on our 4-day hike, it was a truly amazing accomplishment for us.
+Reflecting on our 4-day hike, it was a truly amazing accomplishment for us (this is the tour company we booked with).
 Years ago it was a dream, but that morning, the dream had finally become a reality.
 It is one of the best things that we have ever done as a couple.

 It pushed us, challenged us, and rewarded us greatly!